 She pulled over, her head struck the steering wheel.
 “I took my pills.
 I took too many.
 You should drive.”

 I was thunderstruck.
 I had never seen her out of control.
 I drove the station wagon, very carefully.
-She leaned on my arm to get in the house, as I had seen her do with Dad, but this time she really needed my help.
+She leaned on my arm to get in the house, as I had seen her do with Dad.
+This time she really needed my help.
 I thought about my problems with Scott and saw how little help I had around me.